 Amaranth played a pivotal role in the life of an Aztec.
 It was both a staple in their diets and a key element of cultural ceremonies and practices.
 Used in worshipping, the Aztecs built statues of their deities made from amaranth and distributed them for eating.
 It was this practice that caused the Spanish conquistadors to ban amaranth when they arrived to enforce Christianity on the pagan natives.
 Amaranth fields were burned and cultivators were punished.
 Time for some unknown heroes to step in.
-Due to the efforts of a small number of farmers who secretly kept the grain growing, it survived, and now we all get to share in its tale.
+Due to the efforts of a small number of farmers who secretly kept the grain growing, it survived, and now we get to proudly use it in our Ancient Grain tortilla chips.

 Remarkably, the Amaranth plant gets its name from a Greek word meaning “the never-fading” or “one that does not wither.”
 Hearing of its past and perseverance, it is safe to say that Amaranth lives true to its name.